 The following whole grains can be eaten in a variety of forms, including breads, pasta, and cereals:

 Already known for its healthful properties, green tea is also a great source of polyphenols, which may influence enzymes that metabolize estrogens.
 In addition, Harvard Health Publications cites green tea may also lower heart disease risk.

 There are many varieties of green tea available at large grocery stores and smaller health food stores.
 Green tea can be combined with flavorings such as mint, lemon, ginseng, and ginger for added taste and nutrients.
 It’s refreshing both hot and cold.

 When people think of fruit, the pomegranate may not be the first thing that comes to mind.
 It turns out, however, that this particular fruit is high in phytochemicals.
 Pomegranates are becoming more widely known for their estrogen-blocking properties as well as their antioxidant virtues.
+Learn more about antioxidants.

 Talk to your doctor about any dietary changes you may decide to make.
-They can provide guidance and prescribe any necessary medications for dealing with low T.
+They can provide guidance and prescribe any necessary medications for addressing low T.